nullpainter/sanchez/README.md

 Sanchez can bring colour to full-disc images, but it can also reproject and blend images from multiple satellites - either creating a flat projected image, or by creating a virtual satellite image at a given longitude.

+_¡Arriba, Arriba! ¡Ándale, Ándale!_

+## Documentation

 Full documentation with examples of all options is available in the [wiki](https://github.com/nullpainter/sanchez/wiki).

-_¡Arriba, Arriba! ¡Ándale, Ándale!_

 ## Sample images